creativetimofficial/ct-headless-cms-with-laravel-json-api-pro/README.md

 A **creator type** user can log in, update his profile and perform actions on categories, tags and items.
 A **admin type** user can log in, update his profile and perform actions on categories, tags, items, roles and users.

-Laravel Headless CMS with JSON:API provides basic CRUD endpoints for the most commonly used functionalities in any CMS.
+Laravel Headless CMS with JSON:API PRO provides basic CRUD endpoints for the most commonly used functionalities in any CMS.

 * Authentication API: login, logout, register, send reset password email & reset password
 * Profile API: get profile, update profile